0xgirish/CodeArea/Readme.md

 # Code Area
 Code Area is an competitive programming platform made using Django+Postgres and Docker.
 The platform is made to run in Ubuntu.
+An overview of the project can be found in the project_details folder.

 ## Requirements
 Python 3+, PostreSQL, Docker.